-Last sighted: Chevening Secretariat – see map view
+Last sighted: Chevening Orientation – see map view

 The UK is home to stunning natural landscapes, wonderful architecture, and world-renowned landmarks.
 Whilst you are on award in the UK, you should travel widely to truly experience all the United Kingdom has to offer.
 To encourage this, we’re launching a new challenge for the Chevening Scholars’ Relay for the class of 2019.

 The Chevening Scholars’ Relay will commence in early October where the batons will be launched at Orientation.
 The relay will finish in July 2020, shortly before the Chevening Farewell event.
 There are two Scholars’ Relay batons, a blue one and a red one.
 Between now and Farewell 2020, the challenge is threefold:

 - Keep both batons safe and constantly moving around the UK, passing them from scholar to scholar